baljo/fall_detection/README.md

 ## Background and needs analysis

-In Finland, having 5.5 million people, the yearly mortality rate due to accidental falls is around 1200 persons.
+In Finland, with a population of 5.5 million, the yearly mortality rate due to accidental falls is around 1200 persons.
 Approximately 50 % of the mortal falls are happening indoors, and 50 % outdoors.
 The reasons for the falls are varying, but what is clear is that the older a person gets, the higher the risk is that she/he first of all falls, and secondly that the fall might be fatal.
 Falling is the most common accidental cause of death for people over 65 years in Finland *(source ukkinstituutti.fi)*.
 In addition to the tragical deaths, the total amount of 390000 yearly falls *(source Red Cross)* are leading to human suffering and huge health care costs for the society.

  ![](fall_det_01.png)